rafaelzmdev/Quadractic-function-cryptography/README.md

 # Quadractic function cryptography
-A very basic concept of cryptography I made to further sharpen my knowledges in the quadractic function and cryptography in general. nothing else
+A very basic concept of cryptography I made to further sharpen my knowledge in the quadratic function and cryptography in general.
+The script works by assigning ASCII values to an user's text, then applying a quadratic equation - of which coefficients are user's choice - to the ASCII values.
+The text can then be decrypted, by giving the encrypted text and the coefficients (keys.)